xenial-io/Xenial.Blog/src/content/_posts/2023-12-07-vertiq-introduction.md

  series: vertiq
 ---

 Happy Holidays everyone!
+This post is part of [C# Advent](https://csadvent.christmas/)!
+Be sure to check every day for new posts from the .NET community!

-Some might be wondering why it got so silent on this blog for almost 2 years, but there is a very valid reason.
-Almost all my time went into the development of this *little* gem called [Vertiq Framework](https://fc.vertiq.io)!
+Some might be wondering why it got so silent on this blog almost 2 years, but there is a very valid reason.
+Almost all my time went into development of this *little* gem called [Vertiq Framework](https://fc.vertiq.io)!
 So let's begin with with a teaser and little problem introduction first.

 ![Todo App Screenshot](/img/posts/2023/2023-12-07-vertiq-introduction-todo-app.png)